-- (a) There is hereby created a Tribal Gaming Department which shall be responsible for oversight of gaming activities, as set forth in this Ordinance. - (b) The Director of the Tribal Gaming Department shall have primary responsibility for the functions of the Department, and shall supervise all Department employees. - (c) The Director shall be a full-time employee, shall be subject to the Tribe's personnel policies and procedures, and shall be under the supervision of the Tribal Chairman. - (d) To be eligible for the position of Director, an individual must have a bachelor's degree.
-Experience in administration, business, gaming or related fields is preferred.
-The Director shall not be a Tribal Gaming Commission member, Tribal Council member, or District Officer.

-- (e) The Director shall develop an annual budget for the Gaming Department, subject to approval by the Tribal Council. - (f) The Tribal Gaming Department shall have the following duties: - (i) To oversee all functions relating to the Tribe's ownership of gaming operations, including all financial aspects of such gaming - (ii) To assist in fulfilling the Tribe's duties under any Class III management agreement; - (iii) To secure public input and to recommend through the Judicial Committee to the Tribal Council a budget regarding the expenditure of tribal gaming revenues; - (iv) To provide supervision on personnel matters to tribal gaming inspectors; - (v) To determine whether prospective Tribal Gaming Commission members meet the background investigation requirements set forth in section 23-305; - (vi) To secure audits as required by this Ordinance; and - (vii) To fulfill such other duties as may be delegated by the Tribal Council.
+- (a) There is hereby created a Tribal Gaming Commission Chairman-Executive Secretary position who shall be responsible for the oversight of gaming activities as set forth in this Ordinance. - (b) The Chairman-Executive Secretary of the Tribal Gaming Commission shall have primary responsibility for the functions of the Commission, and shall supervise all Commission Professional Staff. - (c) The Chairman-Executive Secretary shall be a full-time employee, shall be subject to the Tribe's personnel policies and procedures, and shall be under the supervision of the Tribal Chairman. - (d) To be eligible for the position of Chairman-Executive Secretary, an individual must have a bachelor's degree.
+Experience in administration, business, gaming or related field is preferred.
+The Chairman-Executive Secretary shall not be a Tribal Council member, or District Officer. - (e) The Chairman-Executive Secretary shall develop an annual budget in consultation with the Gaming Commission, subject to approval by the Tribal Council. - (f) The Chairman-Executive Secretary shall have the following duties: - (i) Oversee all functions relating to the Tribe's regulation of gaming operations, including all financial aspects of such gaming; - (ii) Assist in fulfilling the Tribe's duties under any Class III management agreement, - (iii) To provide supervision on personnel matters to tribal gaming inspectors and other Professional gaming staff. - (iv) To determine whether prospective Tribal Gaming Commission members meet background investigation requirements set forth in Section 23-305. - (v) To secure copies of audits as required by this Ordinance; and - (vi) To fulfill such other duties as may be delegated by the Tribal Council.

-Section 23-315 Gaming Inspectors
+Section 23-314.
+Gaming Inspectors

-(a) The Tribe shall employ tribal gaming inspectors who shall have primary responsibility for monitoring ongoing Class II and Class III gaming operations authorized by this Ordinance.

-- (b) Tribal gaming inspectors shall be full time tribal employees and shall be subject to tribal personnel policies and procedures.
-The Tribal Gaming Director shall supervise the tribal gaming inspectors with respect to compliance with personnel policies and procedures.
-The budget for the Tribal Gaming Department shall include the costs associated with tribal gaming inspectors. - (c) Tribal gaming inspectors shall report any violations of this Ordinance, the Act, the North Dakota Compact or South Dakota Compact to the Tribal Gaming Commission.
+- (a) The Tribe shall employ tribal gaming inspectors who shall have primary responsibility for monitoring ongoing Class II and Class III gaming operations authorized by this Ordinance. - (b) Tribal gaming inspectors shall be full time tribal employees and shall be subject to tribal personnel policies and procedures.
+The Gaming Commission Chairman-Executive Secretary shall supervise the tribal gaming inspectors with respect to compliance with personnel policies and procedures.
+The budget for the Tribal Gaming Commission shall include the costs associated with tribal gaming inspectors. - (c) Tribal gaming inspectors shall report any violations of this Ordinance, the Act, the North Dakota Compact or South Dakota Compact to the Tribal Gaming Commission.